 Wrestling Angels

 I knew I was carrying a boy the second Anthony said his full name.
 “Bradley” had been on our list for years, but it didn’t immediately feel right now that we actually needed a name.
 We went round and round trying to decide what would go with it.
 Anthony asked about my Grandaddy’s middle name, and somehow in the last 10 years no one had told him that Grandad went by his middle name, or what his actual first name was.
-(We all agree that he looks like a “Ray” and not a “Lawrence”).
+(We all agree that he seems like a “Ray” and not a “Lawrence”).
 Anyway, he said, “Bradley.
 Ray.
 Hamilton.” like it was a revelation.
 I looked out the window as we passed an old shopping center, and instead of the girl I’d been picturing, I saw a brown-eyed, brown-haired, olive-skinned little boy with a mischievous half smile.

 My Grammy was the first one I called when we found out it was a girl.
 I can remember the exact tone she answered with, the exact way she said, “It’s a girl!”, and the exact way she repeated her name with sweetness and awe.
 I hung up and drove back to work, like all was right with the world.